promhippie/github_exporter/changelog/fix-private-repo-counts.md

-Fix: Handle private repos counts not available to non-organization member
+Bugfix: Handle private repos counts not available to non-organization member

 Fix the case where the account used to query GitHub API is not a member of a given organisation, it resulted in a segfault.